CalculatingZero/web3modal-webpack/README.md

 1. Must clear borwsing data after connecting once for qr code to appear.
 2. On mobile devices metamask link does not load.

+This webpack was used to create and deploy this [WallectConnectV2 test site](https://web3modalv2-testsite.vercel.app)